hyriver/pygeohydro/docs/index.rst

 Hydrodata is a stack of Python libraries designed to aid in watershed analysis through web services.
 Currently, it only includes hydrology and climatology data within the US.
-Some of the major capabilities if Hydrodata are:
+Some of the major capabilities of Hydrodata are:

 * Easy access to many web services for subsetting data and returning them as masked xarrays or GeoDataFrames.